Cursed Films

-Cursed Films is an American documentary streaming television series produced by Shudder, a streaming service owned by AMC Networks.
+Cursed Films is an American television documentary produced by Shudder, a streaming service owned by AMC Networks.
 Written, edited and directed by Jay Cheel, the series covers alleged instances of curses surrounding films.
 It premiered April 2, 2020 on Shudder with mixed to positive reviews.

-In August 2020, Shudder renewed the series for a second season which premiered on April 7, 2022.
+In August 2020, Shudder renewed the series for a second season, which premiered on April 7, 2022.

 Description

 The documentary series focuses on alleged curses that afflicted the production of notable horror/non-horror films.
 Each episode focuses on a single film and includes interviews with individuals who worked on said films.
 The series also includes interviews with journalists and film critics who comment on the alleged curses.